MooersLab/pymolsnips/README.md

 The snippets are managed through a master file for a language
 <--! [](https://github.com/rundis/lt-snippets). -->
-This central file has the file extension *.edn.
+This central file has the file extension `edn`.
 This file is used to set the scope (language) and call the snippets, especially ones with multiple lines and indenting, from individual files with the file extension snip.
 The snippets are stored in `~/.lighttable/User/snippets`.
 You will have to create these directories.